-I originally believed that Frank Darabont was the first dollar baby filmmaker but recently learned that the first “known” dollar baby film was actually Jeff Schiro’s The Boogeyman in 1982.
+I originally believed Frank Darabont was the first dollar baby filmmaker.
+However, I quickly learned that the first “known” dollar baby film was actually Jeff Schiro’s The Boogeyman in 1982.
 Schiro spoke to stephenkingshortmovies.com about his Dollar Baby.

-King loved Darabont’s movie so much that he gave Darabont a one dollar option to make Shawshank Redemption, which stands the test of time as one of the greatest movies ever made.
+King loved Darabont’s movie so much that he gave the director a $1 option to make Shawshank Redemption.
+That film stands the test of time as one of the greatest movies ever made.

 When I made my Stephen King Dollar Baby film I Know What You Need, it took some research.
 Now, King has a list of films he is currently offering in the deal available on his website.

 Where can Stephen King’s Dollar Baby Films be seen?

 This is the tough part, but it is fair when you think about it.
 For $1, filmmakers can make a movie based on a Stephen King story and use it to further their career.
 They do this by screening it at festivals or adding it to their product reel for future jobs.

 However, that is it.
 You can’t put it on the Internet.
 If you see one, it breaks the filmmaker’s contract with Stephen King.

 A filmmaker cannot screen his Stephen King Dollar Baby film for the public.
 The exceptions are film festivals or conventions.

 You also can’t put it on DVD and send it to people except for festival consideration.

 This makes the Stephen King dollar babies almost mythic.
 Many people have heard about them but few have actually seen them.